We recently discussed different disaster recovery strategies for Kubernetes and covered the different types of failure…

 First, let’s define “traditional.”
 What we mean by this is a system that is focused on the hypervisor and server layers, not the microservice layer.
 These systems are in no way useless; however, they cannot be dropped into a Kubernetes environment and expected to work seamlessly.
 These systems typically operate at a higher-level object, such as a virtual machine (VM) or server.
 While systems that target VM and server-based workloads are valuable, they do not translate well to Kubernetes.
 Targeting the VM, server, or disk the application is using is not enough anymore—the backup system must understand these differences.
 Kubernetes-focused solutions still need certain aspects of traditional backup systems, though, such as schedules, jobs, retention, encryption, and tiering.

 Disaster recovery (DR) for Kubernetes should focus on the nuances of recovery time objectives and recovery point objectives that translate to how much data loss and downtime a business critical application can endure while keeping critical functions available.
-DR solutions must also treat the Kubernetes YAML resources and persistent state as a single entity to protect from applications available from a primary site to a DR site.
+DR disaster recovery solutions must also treat the Kubernetes YAML resources and persistent state as a single entity to protect from applications available from a primary site to a DR site.
 The DR system must also handle the varying levels of RPO and RTO and, depending on the cost and business requirements, protect at these different levels, such as including mechanisms for custom schedules and data replication configurations to meet the varying requirements.

 One example of this would be Zero RPO.
 These are cases where applications cannot incur data loss or downtime.
 Another example would be low RPO, where requirements are a bit more relaxed and RTOs of hours may be suitable.